John Idzik: NFL assistant coach

 Idzik then moved on to the National Football League, where he joined the staff of the Miami Dolphins as its backfield coach.
-He convinced the staff to select halfback Jim Kiick in the 1969 NFL Draft.
+He convinced the staff to select halfback Jim Kiick in the 1969 NFL/AFL draft.
 In contrast to some of the other staff members earlier assessments, Idzik said, "He's not slow.
 He has got good speed and power and balance and a good head on his shoulders."
 In 1967, Idzik was a frontrunner for the vacant head coaching job at his alma mater, which went instead to fellow alumnus Bob Ward.

 In 1970, he was hired by the Baltimore Colts as its offensive backfield coach.
 He was on the staff that guided Baltimore to win Super Bowl V after the 1970 season.
 On December 20, 1972, Colts general manager Joe Thomas, who wanted "a new approach, a new look," dismissed the entire coaching staff including Idzik and interim head coach John Sandusky.

 Idzik and Sandusky were subsequently hired as assistants by the Philadelphia Eagles in January 1973.
 After the Eagles posted a 4–10 record in 1976, Idzik resigned as offensive coordinator, as did defensive coordinator John Mazur.

 The New York Jets hired both Idzik and Mazur in February 1977.
 With the Jets, he was responsible for the development of quarterbacks Richard Todd and Matt Robinson.
 As part of the New York staff, Idzik coached as the offensive coordinator in the 1978 Senior Bowl.
 In 1978, Idzik expressed an interest in the vacant head coaching position with the New York Giants, but he did not receive the job.

 Idzik resigned from the Jets after the 1979 season.
 The Associated Press reported that he did not get along with head coach Walt Michaels, and that he favored embattled quarterback Richard Todd over back-up Matt Robinson.
 He returned to the Baltimore Colts for the 1980 season.
 In 1982, Frank Kush took over as head coach and dismissed the entire staff.

 After his coaching career, he and his wife lived in Chadds Ford, Pennsylvania.
 In 1990, he intended to return from retirement to become head coach of the Rome franchise of the new International League of American Football, but the league folded before its first season.